 The University urges anyone who becomes aware of an incident of Prohibited Conduct to report the incident immediately to the University's Title IX Coordinator.
-Employees must report any Prohibited Conduct of which they are aware to the Title IX Coordinator, except in specific circumstances described in Section IV.D.
-Reports can be made:
+Employees must report any Prohibited Conduct of which they are aware to the Title IX Coordinator, except in specific circumstances described on page 95.
+Reports can be made